kortexa-ai/GradientOS/docs/README.md

 1. When a `MOVE_LINE` command is received, the `handle_move_line` function in `command_api.py` starts the `_closed_loop_executor_thread`.
 2. Crucially, the handler returns **immediately** after starting the thread.
 It does not wait for the move to finish.
 This frees the `MainLoop` in `run_controller.py` to listen for the next command.
-3. The `ExecutorThread` runs independently in the background, managing the high-frequency (~200Hz) loop of reading servo feedback, calculating error, and sending corrected position commands.
+3. The `ExecutorThread` runs independently in the background, managing the high-frequency (~50 Hz) loop of reading servo feedback, calculating error, and sending corrected position commands.
 4. If the user sends a `STOP` command, the `MainLoop` is available to receive it instantly.
 It calls `handle_stop_command`, which sets a global flag (`trajectory_state["should_stop"] = True`).
 5. On its very next cycle, the `ExecutorThread` checks this flag, sees that it is `True`, and cleanly exits its control loop, stopping the robot's motion.
 6. For situations where blocking behavior is desired (e.g., scripting a sequence of moves), the `WAIT_FOR_IDLE` command can be used.
 This command will pause the client-side script by `.join()`ing the currently running motion thread, waiting for it to complete before allowing the script to proceed.